dimagi/commcare-cloud/hosting_docs/source/installation/migration/2-migrating-instance.rst

+.. _migrate-instance:

 Migrating an entire CommCareHQ instance
 =======================================

 This document describes high level steps to migrate an entire CommCareHQ instance from one set of servers to another set of servers.
-If you are looking to migrate just a single project to a new environment please see :doc:`/installation/migration/1-migrating-project`.
+If you are looking to migrate just a single project to a new environment please see :ref:`migrate-instance`.
 You can also use that method if you care about only a single project in your environment and don't need other projects.

 There are database and application services in a CommCareHQ instance.
 Only the data for database services need to be